-- 1. Every course unit has a related examination. - 2.
+- 1. Each course unit of the degree programme is assessed by means of an examination. - 2.
 An examination can comprise a number of partial exams.
 The result of these partial exams together determine the examination result. - 3.
-Examinations, both interim and final, provide students with the information they need to assess whether they have attained or will attain the required learning goals. - 4.
+The examination assesses students' academic development and mastery of the learning outcomes of the course unit. - 4.
 A resit opportunity is offered for each partial exam (summative assessment) of a course unit.
 This resit may comprise resits of various different partial exams previously taken.
 The lecturer is responsible for the design of such resits. - 5.
-The results of an examination are given as pass or fail, in numbers on a scale of 1 to 10, expressed as 5.5 or more for a pass and 5.4 or less for a fail. - 6.
 The following stipulations apply to participation in course units with seminars or working groups as teaching method and practicals with compulsory attendance: - 1.
 In this article, 'practicals' are understood to be practical exercises as referred to in Article 1.2.d and their associated lectures. - 2.
 If a practical incorporates lectures, a 75% attendance requirement will apply to these lectures. - 3.
 Students who attend fewer than 75% of the lectures will not be allowed to sit the examination for the course unit in question and must repeat the course unit. - 4.
 The stipulations in Article 4.3.5 concerning the practicals c.q. the course units with compulsory attendance will apply if they are listed in the course unit description in Ocasys. - 5.
 In exceptional cases, the Board of Examiners may decide to deviate from the stipulations of the previous articles in favour of a student.
-Such a decision must be supported by reasons.
+Such a decision must be supported by reasons. - 6.
+The following stipulations apply to participation in examinations: - 1.
+Students who do not satisfy the stipulations listed in Articles 4.1.6.1 to 4 are banned from participating in the examination. - 2.
+In accordance with the stipulations of Article 4.1.6 with regard to compulsory attendance at practicals or course units, students who attend fewer than 75% of the lectures of the following course units will be banned from participation in the examination:

-- 7. The following stipulations apply to participation in examinations: - 1.
-Students who do not satisfy the stipulations listed in Articles 4.3.5.1 to 4 are banned from participating in the examination. - 2.
-In accordance with the stipulations of Article 4.3.5 with regard to compulsory attendance at practicals or course units, students who attend fewer than 75% of the lectures of the following course units will be banned from participation in the examination: - Psychopathology and Religion - Religion, Violence and Conflict Transformation - 8.
-Papers that are not submitted before the original deadline will fall under the resit regulations and must be submitted before the second deadline, which falls in the resit period. - 9.
-Papers that are submitted before the original deadline but are awarded a fail mark can be resat/improved and must then be resubmitted before the second deadline, which falls in the resit period of the relevant teaching block. - 10.
+- Psychopathology and Religion - Religion, Violence and Conflict Transformation - 7.
+Papers that are not submitted before the original deadline will fall under the resit regulations and must be submitted before the second deadline, which falls in the resit period. - 8.
+Papers that are submitted before the original deadline but are awarded a fail mark can be resat/improved and must then be resubmitted before the second deadline, which falls in the resit period of the relevant teaching block. - 9.
 Papers that are not submitted before the resit deadline will not be marked.
-The student in question will have to write a new paper on a new topic in the next academic year. - 11.
-The results of an examination are expressed in grades with one decimal place and are either pass or fail, in numbers on a scale of 1 to 10, expressed as 5.5 or more for a pass and 5.4 for a fail - 12.
+The student in question will have to write a new paper on a new topic in the next academic year. - 10.
+The results of an examination are expressed in grades with one decimal place and are either pass or fail, in numbers on a scale of 1 to 10, expressed as 5.5 or more for a pass and 5.4 for a fail - 11.
 The (weighted) final mark for a course unit must be 5.5 or higher.
-If the final mark is based on several partial exam results, then each part must have been awarded at least a 5.5. - 13.
-An examination that has been passed may not be taken again. - 14.
+If the final mark is based on several partial exam results, then each part must have been awarded at least a 5.5. - 12.
+An examination that has been passed (5.5 or higher) may not be taken again. - 13.
 If a student has completed all the compulsory parts of a course unit to the best of his or her ability but has still not passed, then the examiner may give him or her the opportunity to take a supplementary or replacement test.
 Granting this opportunity is subject to approval by the Board of Examiners.

-Article 4.2 Participation in examinations
+Article 4.2 Sitting examinations